barlowtj48/MIDI-Stepper-Motor-Music/readme.md

 - [Driver modules for stepper motors (A4988 are good because they are loud)](https://amzn.to/3QQbbvP) You do not need this if you buy the CNC shield above, they are included with that.
 - Paperclip or an electrical test lead - This is used to test the polarity of the motors
 - [12V Power Supply](https://amzn.to/3SDBPJQ)
+- Wires to plug the 12V power supply into the CNC shield.
+I am using 20 gauge wire but you can use whatever you have on hand.
+- Wire to plug the power supply into the wall.
+If you are handy you can make one by cutting the end off of an old power supply and stripping the wires.
+If you are not, you can buy one [here](https://amzn.to/3swftz7).

 ## Software Requirements